 Sensory Toys Mega-Pack

 Are you new to sensory toys?
-Did you just get a diagnosis of autism, ADHD, anxiety, or sensory processing disorder and now you want to try stimming to see if it helps you cope?
+Did you just get a diagnosis of autism, ADHD, anxiety, or sensory processing disorder, and now you want to try stimming to see if it helps you cope?
 It can be difficult at first to know which kinds of sensory input are best for your needs.
-This multi-pack features a diverse range of fidgets so you can experiment with lots of different sensory toys to find what works for you!
+Fidget toys multi-packs feature a diverse range of fidgets so you can experiment with lots of different sensory toys to find what works for you!

 I hope you’ll find useful autism sensory toys, ADHD fidgets, and tools for coping with sensory processing disorder in this list.
-But I know there are lots more, so please share your favorites in the comments!
+If you didn’t find what you needed, check out our other articles: